 We’ve talked a lot around here about the importance of kids learning to code.
 With computers having key roles in almost all aspects of our society, it is critical that our children learn to speak the language of computers.
 The readers of STEAM Powered Family love coding activities as proven by the popularity of our Coding Games, especially Coding Monsters.
-But there are still a few myths and misconceptions out there about coding, which is why I am so excited to have Katie from Teach Your Kids Code joining us today!
-Today Katie is going to do some serious myth busting for us around coding for kids.
+But there are still a few myths and misconceptions out there about coding.
+So let’s do some myth busting!

 5 MYTHS ABOUT LEARNING TO CODE FOR KIDS